joedoyler/djangoProject_ReadMe/README.md

 Given more time I would add it in that on the users profile page their is a section that displays the users recipes and not anyone elses.
 Currently the user will have to sive through all the other recipes to check on their own.

+## Community chat page

+Having a page where members of the YourFIT website can display their progress/ thoughts and opionions on a timeline to improve on the community aspect to the app

 # Technologies Used

  * HTML, CSS and JQuery were the programming languages used in the coding of this project.
- * For scaling Bootstrap CDN was used to add a more responsive website.
+ * For scaling Bootstrap CDN was used to add a more responsive website
- * MongoDB used as the database to store all of the recipe details, user information and categories of food.
+ * Django has been incorporated to handle all of the backend for the project
- * Gitpod used to deploy the project alongside Heroku.
+ * Gitpod used to deploy the project alongside Heroku
- * Jinja used for templating with Flask in the HTML pages.
-Makes for a much simpler link from backend to frontend.
- * Flask used as a python framework.
+ * materialise has been used for certain grid layouts and sidebars
- * Font Awesome used for icons displayed throughout the website pages.
+ * Font Awesome used for icons displayed throughout the website pages
- * Pillow
+ * Pillow is being used for processing images on the website products

 # Mock Up Designs